vishaltak/gitlab-development-kit/doc/howto/database_load_balancing.md

 This document describes the required steps to enable and test the [database load balancing](https://docs.gitlab.com/ee/administration/database_load_balancing.html) feature in GDK.

+To also test service discovery for database replicas, see the [database load balancing with service discovery documentation](database_load_balancing_with_service_discovery.md).

 ## Prerequisites

 Database load balancing is an Enterprise feature, so you will need to generate a license for your GDK installation.
 See [Use GitLab Enterprise features](../index.md#use-gitlab-enterprise-features) for instructions.

 ## Assumptions

-For these instructions, we will assume that your GDK root is located at `/full/path/to/gdk-root` and that you are located there.
-Make sure to use the correct path for your installation.
+For these instructions, we assume that you are running all commands from the GDK root.

 ## Prepare